edgedb/edgedb/docs/cli/edgedb_describe/edgedb_describe_object.rst

 <ref_cli_edgedb_connopts>`.

 :cli:synopsis:`--verbose`
-    This is equivalent to running :eql:stmt:`DESCRIBE OBJECT ...
-AS TEXT VERBOSE <DESCRIBE>` command, which enables displaying additional details, such as annotations and constraints, which are otherwise omitted.
+    This is equivalent to running :eql:stmt:`describe object ... as text verbose <describe>` command, which enables displaying additional details, such as annotations and constraints, which are otherwise omitted.